7amo10/OSTEP-Notes/README.md

 - 21: Swapping: Mechanisms
 - 22: Swapping: Policies
 - 23: Complete Virtual Memory Systems
-- 24: A Dialogue on Concurrency Summary
+- 24: A Dialogue on Virtualization Summary

-### Persistence
+### Concurrency

-- 25: A Dialogue on Persistence
+- 25: A Dialogue on Concurrency
 - 26: Concurrency: An Introduction
 - 27: Interlude: Thread API
 - 28: Locks